Tiger Woods's Parents Came From African-American, Chinese, and Thai Backgrounds

 By

-When most people think of the sport of golf, Tiger Woods is the first player that immediately comes to mind.
+When most people think of golf, Tiger Woods is the first player that immediately comes to mind.
 Over a 20-year-plus career, Tiger has won 15 major tournaments and a whopping 82 PGA Tour events.
 In other words, Tiger is considered to be one of the greatest golfers of all time.

 Article continues below advertisement